AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/use-mtls-in-http-modules.md

 >[!IMPORTANT]
 >
->* These [!DNL Workfront Fusion] public certificates expire on June 9, 2024.
+>* These [!DNL Workfront Fusion] public certificates expire on May 7, 2025.
 After yours expires you will need to upload a new certificate to the web service.
 We recommend that you:
 >
 >   * Make note of the expiration date and set a reminder for yourself to upload the certificate to your web service.
 >   * Bookmark this page to easily find the new certificates.